7th Time Loop: Anime

 An anime television series adaptation was announced on August 18, 2023.
 It will be produced by Studio Kai and Hornets and directed by Kazuya Iwata, with scripts written by Touko Machida, character designs handled by Kenichi Ōnuki, and music composed by Satoshi Hōno and Ryūnosuke Kasai.
 The series aired from January 7 to March 24, 2024, on AT-X and other networks.
 The opening theme song is "Another Birthday", performed by Shun'ichi Toki, while the ending theme song is "Kienai" (消えない), performed by The Binary.
-Crunchyroll licensed the series.
+Crunchyroll licensed the series for worldwide streaming.
 Muse Communication licensed the series in South and Southeast Asia.